Skinamarink: Development

-Ball previously ran a YouTube channel, Bitesized Nightmares, through which he would ask viewers to post comments about their nightmares and then shoot recreations of said nightmares.
+Ball previously ran a YouTube channel called Bitesized Nightmares, through which he would ask viewers to post comments about their nightmares and then film recreations of these nightmares.
 Skinamarink was inspired by the tropes recurrent in the most commonly submitted nightmares.
-The film was preceded by a 2020 proof of concept short film titled Heck, also directed by Ball.

-Ball recalled, "I'd had a nightmare when I was little.
+The film was preceded by the proof of concept short film Heck (2020), which was also directed by Ball.
+He recalled, "I'd had a nightmare when I was little.
 I was in my parents' house, my parents were missing, and there was a monster.
 And lots of people have shared this exact same dream."

 The inspiration for the film's title came after Ball heard the film's namesake song in the 1958 film Cat on a Hot Tin Roof and was reminded of Sharon, Lois & Bram's version, which he described as "an intrinsic part of [his] childhood".
-Ball was drawn to "Skinnamarink" as a film title because of its public-domain status, the evocativeness of the hard "k" sounds, and its personal relevance to him and many others; he slightly altered the spelling so that young children searching online for the song would not accidentally find his film.
+Ball was drawn to "Skinnamarink" as a film title because of its public domain status, the evocatory nature of hard "k" sounds, and its personal relevance to him and many others; he slightly altered the spelling so that young children searching online for the song would not accidentally find his film.